leoki6/Digital-Communications/L5_BPSK_QPSK_QAM/README.md

 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L5_BPSK_QPSK_QAM/Figures/B3_Close_X1.png)
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L5_BPSK_QPSK_QAM/Figures/B4_Close_Y1.png)

 Once again, we employ a comparator to clean up the signal given the undesirable qualities of the previous waveforms.
 When we first modulate the digital messages, we use a carrier with the same frequency, but 90 degrees apart meaning they are orthogonal.
-When we demodulate a single QPSK signal, multiplying by the shifted carrier for message 1 will cancel out Message 2, and using the shifted carrier for message 2 on the QPSK signal cancels out the contents of Message 1.
+When we demodulate a single QPSK signal, multiplying by the shifted carrier for message 1 will cancel out message 2, and using the shifted carrier for message 2 on the QPSK signal cancels out the contents of Message 1.
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L5_BPSK_QPSK_QAM/Figures/B5_Comp_X1.png)
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L5_BPSK_QPSK_QAM/Figures/B6_Comp_X2.png)